GoMADAO/Acceleration/csharp/delegate_and_events.md

 # Delegate
 - **What is delegate?**

-1. A bit like an interface with single method.
-(Signature of a method/ a pointer to a function)
-2. Hold a reference to a method and the target object the method should be called on
+*1. A bit like an interface with single method.
+(Signature of a method/ a pointer to a function)* *2.
+Hold a reference to a method and the target object the method should be called on*